Particular/docs.particular.net/samples/logging/prometheus-grafana/sample.md

 reviewed: 2021-09-08
 previewImage: grafana-graph.png
 ---
+See how using ServicePulse →

-INFO: Monitor endpoints, detect errors, and recover from failed messages with minimal configuration. **[See how](https://particular.net/servicepulse?utm_campaign=grafana-prometheus) →**
+INFO: Monitor messaging consumers, detect failures, automatic retries in real-time and replay dead lettered messages with minimal configuration. **[See how using our ServicePulse](https://particular.net/servicepulse?utm_campaign=grafana-prometheus) →**

 INFO: NServiceBus version 8 and above can export metric data to Prometheus and Grafana via OpenTelemetry without the metrics package.
 See [this sample](/samples/open-telemetry/prometheus-grafana/) for more details.